determined-ai/determined/examples/hf_trainer_api/README.md

 ## DeepSpeed Autotune

-One can also use Determined's DeepSpeed Autotune functionality to autotmatically optimize the DeepSpeed settings.
+One can also use Determined's DeepSpeed Autotune functionality to automatically optimize the DeepSpeed settings.
 From either subdirectory, DeepSpeed parameters can be tuned to maximize the model FLOPs via the ASHA algorithm by running the following script, for instance: